Misikerr/misikerr/README.md

 ## 🚀 About Me

-I'm a **Creative Software Engineer** and **4th Year Software Engineering Student** at Arbaminch University.
+I'm a **Creative Software Engineer** and **4th Year Software Engineering Student** at **Arba Minch University**.

-I build digital products that solve real problems.
-My work spans web applications, mobile apps, AI-powered systems, automation tools, and startup MVPs.
+I build digital products that solve real-world problems.
+My work spans web applications, mobile apps, AI-powered systems, automation tools, startup MVPs, and enterprise platforms.

-By combining software engineering principles, modern development practices, open-source AI, and strong prompt engineering skills, I rapidly transform ideas into functional and scalable products.
+By combining software engineering principles, modern development practices, open-source AI, and advanced prompt engineering, I rapidly transform ideas into functional, scalable, and impactful products.

-My focus is not on a specific framework—it's on creating products that deliver value.
+My focus is not on a specific framework—it's on building products that create value.

 ---